btcsing/aave-looping-strategy/README.md

 ## Intro

 - this repo enable Aave **EMode** for higher LTV, see [Aave EMode](https://aave.com/docs/developers/smart-contracts/pool-configurator#only-risk-or-pool-admins-methods-setemodecategory)
-    - we only care ETH and ETH derivatives tokens, so we enable EMode here
+    - we only care ETH and ETH derivatives tokens, so we can enable EMode here
     - like in mainnet, EMode for ETH correlated tokens category can get 93% LTV (very higher!) from around 80%

 ## Looping Strategy

+### deposit method

 this repo provide 2 looping strategy, loopingLoan() and flashLoan()